ncahill89/starter-academic/content/post/Imposter/index.md

 That feeling didn't leave me for a long time.
 I didn't feel like I belonged in a PhD program.
 PhDs were for super smart people, that was not me.
 Also, I knew absolutely nothing about the world of academia.
 I didn't know the difference between an Impact Factor and the X Factor.
 I felt like everyone around me was smarter and more clued-in than I was and I frequently had thoughts along the lines of

-**"I don't understand this but I can't say that because then they'll know I don't belong here."**
+**"I don't understand this, but I can't say anything because then they'll know I don't belong here."**

 So what did I do?
 Despite these feelings, I always tried.
 I said yes to things that scared the crap out of me.
 I worked really hard and I continued to work hard for 4 years.
 Overall, I did really enjoy my PhD experience.
 I had an excellent and supportive supervisor.
 I gained some confidence along the way, even if it did come and go.
 I started to get better at coding (relative to how terrible I was in the beginning).
 I presented my work at lots of conferences and took feedback on board.
 I worked with lots of wonderful collaborators and went on research visits where I learned so much.
 I wrote papers with the help those collaborators.
 I revised papers.
 I published papers.
 But, the overriding thought throughout all of this was